 RELAXATION meditation positions help release stress and tension and fosters calmness of the body and mind.
 To achieve this meditation state, your posture must be relaxed.
 Neck, shoulder and back muscles should not be tense and you should feel relaxed.
 Your movements should also be gentle.

 FACTORS AFFECTING PROPER MEDITATION POSTURE

 Achieving perfect meditation posture is an art.
 Along with the above vital points, the following explains other major factors contributing to proper meditation posture.

 This is the most important factor affecting your entire meditation and posture.
 Before the start of the meditation, make sure the environment and place is clean, calm and with no noise disturbance.

-- Meditation benches allow you to sit in a relaxed kneeling position for a long time.
+- Meditation benches: To sit in a relaxed kneeling position

-Specifically, the right hand is a symbol of awareness, wisdom and enlightenment whereas the left hand represents maya, an illusion of existence.
-According to Buddhism, hand gesture is a symbolic of enlightenment and freedom from suffering.
+The right hand is the symbol of awareness, wisdom and enlightenment while the left hand represents maya, the illusion of existence.
+But together they represent gestures of total balance.
+This hand posture brings balance to the two sides of the body and brain.
+According to Buddhism, this gesture is symbolic of enlightenment and freedom from suffering.

-Gaze (position of eyes) totally depends on your meditation method and posture.
+Your gaze (position of eyes) totally depends on your method of meditation.
 If you want to close your eyes, then gently close your eyes to soften your eyelids.
-If you want to perform focus meditation, then find a focal point and allow yourself to focus your eyes on it.
-You can try both ways and choose the one that works best for you.
+If you want to do focus meditation, then find a focus point about three to five feet in front of you and allow your gaze to settle on it.
+You can try both ways of meditation and see what works best for you.

 Meditation is not one-size-fits-all.
 There is a wide array of meditation positions available to suit your evolving needs.
 The following explains various meditation postures that are practiced by people all over the globe: